 Mix 1:1.5 parts baking soda and detergent.
 Scrub the mixture onto your shoes with a toothbrush.
 Rinse and put shoes in the washing machine - just make sure you remove the laces and inner soles before washing on the delicate setting.
 Add some towels to the wash to balance the load and to stop the shoes from banging against the drum.

 Hack #2 - Magic Eraser

 Another way to get white shoes clean again, particularly if they have grippy rubber soles like Converse, is to use a little cleaning tool called a Magic Eraser.
 This little cube of white foam can remove almost any mark, just add water and start rubbing!

 Mix 1 tablespoon of baking soda with 2 tablespoons of white vinegar and a cup of water.
-Use a cloth or old toothbrush to scrub your sneakers until clean.
-Works on leather and canvas.
+Use a cloth or old toothbrush to scrub your white fabric sneakers until clean.
+This also works on leather and canvas.
 This method also apparently works with 1 tablespoon baking soda and 1/2 a tablespoon of hydrogen peroxide/water combo.
 Use a toothbrush dipped in the mixture to scrub the shoes, wait 30 minutes for the baking soda to work its magic, then rinse with water.

 Hack #4 - Micellar water

 Micellar water is a revolutionary makeup remover product, and it also clean shoes!
 Just pop some micellar water on a clean cloth and give your white sneakers a good rub down.
 Works on leather, rubber and suede finishes.

 If it's good enough to keep your teeth white, then it's good enough to keep your kicks clean.
 Add some white-gel toothpaste to an old toothbrush, add a little water and scrub the dirty area of your leather, canvas or mesh shoes, then wipe away excess with a damp cloth.